A Brief Introduction

 Finally, the object code file generated by the assembler is linked together with the object code files for any library functions used to produce a shared library, dynamic library, or an executable file.
 It replaces all references to undefined symbols with the correct addresses.

 That's all I have so far, folks!
 Hopefully this helps explain a little bit about the C++ compilation process.
-If you notice anything is incorrect, feel free to let me know!
+If you notice anything is incorrect, feel free to send me an email!